childrenbookforall/website/src/sg-dsc/grief.md

 With support from the lens of trauma-informed approach, this space welcomes you with your rawness, openness and vulnerabilities with care.
 In this journey, we hope children's books carry your grief while other people in the community gently hold space for you and for themselves.

 Thank you for reading this through.
-I hope to see you in Thehraav.
+We hope to see you in Thehraav.

 <style>
     p{